z-logo

 Thesify

 Thesify is a web-based platform accessible across devices, designed to support graduate students, PhD candidates, and academic researchers working on essays, theses, dissertations, or journal articles.
 Unlike generative writing tools, Thesify focuses on enhancing critical thinking and strengthening academic writing through structured feedback.
 It also supports ethical AI use in academic writing while preserving the researcher’s original way of expressing ideas and insights, serving as a thought partner rather than a content generator.
-It’s a reminder that even the best AI tool for research should complement your thinking, not replace it.
+It’s a reminder that even the best AI tool for research should complement your reasoning, not suspend it.

 • Best for: Students and researchers seeking structured, expert-level feedback on academic writing, particularly for essays, theses, and research papers.